-Upon admission to a Certificate of Advanced Study program, each student is assigned an academic adviser in an area of specialization.
-Using a C.A.S.
-Degree Program Plan form, the student and adviser plan a program of study to meet the student's individual goals and general degree requirements.
-A copy of the student's program, signed by the adviser, must be filed in the department during the first semester of summer session registration.
+Upon admission to a Certificate of Advanced Study program, each student is assigned an academic adviser in the student's area of specialization.
+Using a CAS Degree Program Plan form, the student and adviser plan a program of study to meet the student's individual goals and general degree requirements.
+A copy of the student's program, signed by the adviser, must be filed in the department during the first semester of registration.